wistia/wistia-open-docs/_posts/2012-07-03-embed-screen.md

 <div class="embedType" style="border: 4px solid #FFEA32;">
   <div class="embed_type_content">
     <p>
       Wistia Interactive Transcripts are excellent for longer-form content and SEO purposes.
-Control the layout of your transcript when you embed it with SuperEmbeds (more on generating transcripts <a href="http://localhost:4000/transcripts.html">here</a>).
+Control the layout of your transcript when you embed it with SuperEmbeds ([more on generating transcripts]({{ '/transcripts' | post_url }})).
     </p>
   </div>
   <div class="embed_type_image" style="border-left:4px solid #FFEA32;">